What Is Exchange Of Contracts And When Should You Do It?

 So when is the best time to exchange contracts?

 The uncertainty of the house buying process is quite simply the nature of the beast.
 No matter how hard you try, you can’t avoid the fact that things can go wrong at any time!
 With this in mind when should you exchange contracts?

-In my opinion I would aim to exchange contracts a week or two before completion day.
-I feel this gives both parties adequate time to make their necessary arrangements with confidence that the sale is finalised and the hope that nothing will go wrong in the short period between exchange and completion.
+In my opinion, I would aim to exchange contracts a week or two before completion day.
+I feel this gives both parties adequate time to make their necessary arrangements with confidence that the sale is finalised and in the hope that nothing will go wrong in the short period between exchange and completion.